SSCHAcode/CellConstructor/UserGuide/developerguide.rst

 This is very annoying, as it can be very difficult to debug, especially if you are using a function written by someone else. **Each time you implement a fortran subroutine, write also the python parser**.

 The parser is a python function that takes in input python arguments, converts them if necessary into the fortran types, verifies the size of the arrays to match exactly what the fortran function is expecting, calls the the fortran function, parses the output and return the output in python.
 It is very important that the user of CellConstructor must **never** call directly a fortran function.
-This extends possibly also to other developers: try to make other peaple need only to call your final python functions and not directly the fortran ones.
+This should also apply to other developers: try to make other peaple need only to call your final python functions and not directly the fortran ones.